The Digital Networks Act: Connectivity & Industrial Productivity

 Policymakers and industry leaders across Europe are grappling with how the EU can create a more competitive and investment-friendly regulatory environment to stimulate urgently needed investment in connectivity infrastructure.
 Telecom CEOs continue to call for bold reform and consolidation to boost competitiveness, fund next-generation network investments, and manage a fragmented market.
 Yet, every potential merger raises important questions about maintaining competition, safeguarding consumers, and sustaining capital flows into next-generation networks.
 Alongside this push for increased private investment, discussions around public financing are also intensifying.
 With the next Multiannual Financial Framework (MFF) approaching and the existing Connecting Europe Facility (CEF) programme ending in 2027, attention is turning to the next steps and to how public funding instruments can complement private investment and support Europe’s connectivity objectives.
 Looking collectively at all these elements, and considering the balance that needs to be achieved between scale, competition, and sustainable investment, this session will look at how public and private funding can come together to deliver the finance that is required to build the networks of the future.

 Across Europe, the rollout of private and industrial networks has gathered real momentum over the past year, with the region emerging as a global leader in 5G deployment for manufacturing and other key sectors.
-Against this backdrop, this session will explore real-world examples of private networks in action and examine how they are transforming the way businesses and organisations connect, operate, and innovate across a number of different sectors.
+Against this backdrop, this fireside chat will look to draw on real-world examples of private networks that have been rolled out and examine how they are transforming the way businesses and organisations connect, operate, and innovate across a number of different sectors.

 Artificial Intelligence (AI) and connectivity are inseparable in shaping Europe’s digital and industrial future.
 AI cannot deliver its full potential without the foundation of robust, secure, and energy-efficient digital infrastructure.
 At the same time, AI has the capability to enhance and optimise that very infrastructure, making networks more resilient, adaptive, and efficient.
 As generative models and other advanced AI applications scale, demands on connectivity intensify: higher bandwidth, ultra-low latency, and seamless interconnection between data centres become critical.
 Europe’s ambition to develop “AI Giga-Factories” further underscores the need for next-generation connectivity to power the continent’s AI ecosystem and ensure that innovation can flourish across borders.
 This panel will explore the mutual relationship between AI and connectivity, the opportunities for innovation, and the challenges Europe must address to build a future-ready ecosystem.